anyagall/Elk-Project/README.md

  ![SSHdocker8](https://user-images.githubusercontent.com/84904417/124762258-0e100d00-df76-11eb-99c4-500fe5a05a11.PNG)

 The playbook is in yml format and can be created using nano or other program of choice.
 Navigate to the Kibana webpage (http://20.36.45.148:5601/app/kibana#/home) to figure out if the elk is running.
 It will only connect to the Kibana webpage if the installation/configuration has been successful.
+An unssuccessful configuration is often down to incorrect host file altering so start there if ossues occur.

+**ELK DEPLOYED**